youwen5/web/routes/writing/+anatomy-of-a-nixos-module.typ

   `pkgs` and `lib` objects are in `configuration.nix`.
 ]

 So what exactly is a NixOS module?
-At its core, it’s a function $f : "AttrSet" -> "AttrSet"$ that accepts an attribute set with a few parameters, like `pkgs`, `config`, `lib`, and returns another attribute set declaring configuration options for NixOS.
+At its core, it's a function $f : "AttrSet" -> "AttrSet"$ that accepts an attribute set with a few parameters, like `pkgs`, `config`, `lib`, and returns another attribute set declaring configuration options for NixOS.

-When the module is evaluated by a NixOS system build, the module (which, again, is just a function with a special format) is called, the input parameters are populated, the options are evaluated, and if there’s no issues, the build proceeds.
+When the module is evaluated by a NixOS system build, the module (which, again, is just a function with a special format) is called, the input parameters are populated, the options are evaluated, and if there's no issues, the build proceeds.

 #btw[
   A word of advice: the section below will introduce and reintroduce concepts in gradually increasing complexity.
-If you read halfway through, then stop, you’ll likely be left with a partial/incorrect understanding.
+If you read halfway through, then stop, you'll likely be left with a partial/incorrect understanding.
 ]

 = All the ways to declare a NixOS module